circuitdojo/docs/src/nrf9160-feather/low-power-operation.md

 In most examples when your device goes idle, it will go into a sleep mode automatically.
 In the best case,

-1. v6 boards draw about:
+1. v6 boards draw:

-   - <10 uA via 3.6V Vbat at room temp
+   - ~10 uA via 3.6V Vbat at room temp

-2. v4 boards draw about:
+2. v4 boards draw:

    - ~30µA via 3.6V Vbat at room temp.